appdev-lessons/sinatra-rps/content.md

 In this project, we've included a bunch of configuration that we've picked up through experience:

+- There is a folder and file called `config/environment.rb` that has configuration settings we want to load (in this case just the "better errors" error page settings).
 - There is a folder called `bin/` in which we placed a few useful scripts:
   - `bin/dev` starts up our web server, along with a few other niceties.